Emilsone/Emilsone/README.md

 PROFESSIONAL SUMMARY

 Ezekiel is a  Software Developer with over 2 years of experience in frontend development, building responsive website sites using these web technologies like Javascript, VueJs, HTML and CSS, Bootstrap Tailwind CSS.
 I specialize in  converting designs to Code.
-I love using different technology trends to build solutions for humanity.
+I love using different technologies to build solutions for humanity.

 - 🔭 I’m currently working on an Team website, farm product website with Vue Js and firebase